MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/index.md

 All non-string data types include a special "null" value, which represents the lack of data or a mismatch of data.
 For example, attempting to ingest the string `"abc"` into an `int` column results in this value.
-It is not possible to materialize this value explicitly, but you can detect whether an expression evaluates to this value by using the `isnull()` function.
+It isn't possible to materialize this value explicitly, but you can detect whether an expression evaluates to this value by using the `isnull()` function.

 > [!WARNING]
 > Support for the `guid` type is incomplete.
 > We strongly recommend that teams use values of type `string` instead.